vendia/blog/posts/2022-02-18-13-features-you-need-to-evaluate-an-enterprise-blockchain-platform.md

 So far, I am impressed by the progress and improvement in the tooling required to build and deploy decentralized software on public and private blockchain platforms.
 But, current experience and tooling are far from optimal for the rapid development of blockchain application proof of concepts, value, and delivery of value.
 Blockchain platform services are still limited, so it's important your organization can support the business needs for blockchain application development before you pick a platform for blockchain application development.

-## Blockchain evaluation criteria for enterprises
+## Business blockchain evaluation criteria

 Here is our compilation of features and questions your decentralized application and services teams will need to expect from an enterprise blockchain platform.